nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 int var_allow_connections() ;
 int var_disable_connections() ;
 ```
-This command is a shortcut to enable the varibale server, enable incoming connections, and disable
+This command is a shortcut to enable the variable server, enable incoming connections, and disable
 the white list check.
 This option will open your variable server to any visible hosts on the network.
 Previous warnings apply, only use this option if your host is on a secure network.